 Step 7: Remove all the dust

 After deep cleaning the refrigerator internally, now is the time to clean your refrigerator on its outer sides.
 Turn back your fridge to make you have a closer look at the outsides of it, especially the back panel.
 The back panel houses all of the mechanism and motors of the fridge which is oftentimes being seated by dirt, like specks of dust, webs and many more.
 Sometimes, this dirt is penetrating the insides of the fridge by making their way inside the motor.
 To clean the dust off the back part, a vacuum cleaner will to big help!
 Easily, operate the vacuum and let it do its job.
 Be sure to aim at all of the spots for you not to miss any.
 This practice will make sure that you are keeping a healthy environment inside the refrigerator!

 Since we’re all set with the internal and external cleaning processes for a healthier fridge, now’s the time to give it an extra shine!
 This does not only beautifies the fridge, but it also prevents it from rusting.
 To prevent the ref from rusting, you can polish your fridge with metal polish or wax.
 It is also advisable to use your car polish if you have it.
 This does not only makes the ref shine but also makes it more efficient and last longer.
 A plastic finished fridge can also be polished by using candles or wax.
 Just melt the wax or the candle in a casserole and use up the wax as a body rub.

-Once sure that you did a good coverage, get a dry rag to wipe your fridge This process makes the plastic a little shinier while making sure that it makes it somehow water resistant.
-This also help you maintain your refrigerator in a less expensive way.
+Once sure that you did a good coverage, get a dry rag to wipe your fridge This process makes the plastic a little shinier while making sure that it makes it somehow water-resistant.
+This also helps you maintain your refrigerator in a less expensive way.